IS-UMK/lemkis/concurency/basics/ideas_for_project.md

 4. It has practical applications and could even be turned into a portfolio project or open-source contribution.

 By tackling this project, you'll gain valuable experience in designing concurrent systems while building something meaningful and useful!

+## 8. Collaborative Document Editing Tool

+### Description
+Build a tool that allows multiple users to edit documents simultaneously, similar to Google Docs.

+### Concurrency Aspects
+- Use threads to manage real-time edits from multiple users concurrently.
+- Implement operational transformation or conflict-free replicated data types (CRDTs) for merging changes.
+- Provide real-time collaboration features with asynchronous updates.

+### Challenges
+- Handling merge conflicts when two users edit the same part of the document simultaneously.
+- Ensuring low-latency updates for all users.

+---

+# Building an Order Food App as a Concurrency Project

+Building an **order food app** where users can choose and reserve food for a given date is a **great project idea**.
+It combines elements of concurrency, database management, and real-time communication, making it both challenging and rewarding.
+Here's an analysis of why this project is suitable and what features and challenges you might face:

+## Why It’s a Good Idea

+1. **Practical Application**:
+   - Food ordering apps are widely used, making this project highly relevant.
+   - It has real-world applications for restaurants, cafeterias, or even meal-prep services.

+2. **Concurrency Challenges**:
+   - Multiple users accessing the system simultaneously to place orders or reserve food.
+   - Managing shared resources like inventory or table reservations in real time.

+3. **Scalability**:
+   - The app can start small (e.g., for a single restaurant) and scale up to support multiple restaurants or delivery services.

+4. **Portfolio Project**:
+   - A well-designed food ordering app demonstrates your ability to handle concurrency, database management, and user-friendly design.

+---

+## Concurrency Aspects

+1. **Real-Time Updates**:
+   - Use threads or asynchronous programming to handle multiple users placing orders simultaneously.
+   - Implement WebSocket-like functionality for real-time updates (e.g., order status).

+2. **Shared Resource Management**:
+   - Use synchronization mechanisms (`std::mutex`, `std::shared_mutex`) to manage shared resources like inventory or table availability.

+3. **Asynchronous Operations**:
+   - Use `std::async` or coroutines (`co_await`) for non-blocking operations like fetching menu data or processing payments.

+4. **Load Balancing**:
+   - Distribute user requests across multiple threads or servers to handle high traffic efficiently.

+---

+## Features You Can Implement

+### Core Features
+1. **User Authentication**:
+   - Allow users to sign up, log in, and manage their profiles.
+2. **Menu Browsing**:
+   - Display a list of available food items with details like price, ingredients, and availability.
+3. **Order Placement**:
+   - Let users select items, specify quantities, and place orders for immediate delivery or future reservations.
+4. **Reservation System**:
+   - Allow users to reserve food items for specific dates and times.

+### Advanced Features
+1. **Real-Time Order Tracking**:
+   - Notify users about the status of their order (e.g., "Preparing," "Out for Delivery").
+2. **Inventory Management**:
+   - Automatically update inventory levels as orders are placed.
+3. **Payment Integration**:
+   - Support secure online payments via credit cards or digital wallets.
+4. **Multi-Restaurant Support**:
+   - Allow users to browse menus from multiple restaurants.
+5. **Push Notifications**:
+   - Notify users about order updates, promotions, or reminders for reserved items.
+6. **Analytics Dashboard (Admin)**:
+   - Provide restaurant owners with insights into sales trends and popular items.

+---

+## Challenges

+1. **Concurrency Issues**:
+   - Handling simultaneous orders for the same item without overselling inventory.
+2. **Database Design**:
+   - Efficiently storing and retrieving menu items, user data, and order history.
+3. **Scalability**:
+   - Designing the system to handle high traffic during peak hours.
+4. **User Experience (UX)**:
+   - Ensuring the app is intuitive and responsive across devices.

+---

+## Example Architecture

+### 1. Client-Server Model
+- A mobile app (client) communicates with a backend server via REST APIs or WebSockets.
+- The server processes requests, interacts with the database, and sends responses back to the client.

+### 2. Database Design
+- Tables for users, menu items, orders, reservations, and inventory.
+- Use indexing to optimize queries for frequently accessed data (e.g., available menu items).

+### 3. Threading Model
+- Use a thread pool on the server side to process user requests concurrently.
+- Protect shared resources like inventory with synchronization primitives (`std::mutex`).

+### 4. Real-Time Communication
+- Use WebSockets or Server-Sent Events (SSE) for real-time updates (e.g., order status).

+---

+## Example Roadmap

+### Phase 1: Basic Ordering System
+- Implement user authentication and menu browsing.
+- Allow users to place simple orders.

+### Phase 2: Reservation System
+- Add functionality for reserving food items for specific dates/times.
+- Update inventory management to account for future reservations.

+### Phase 3: Real-Time Updates
+- Implement real-time order tracking using WebSockets or SSE.
+- Notify users when their order status changes.

+### Phase 4: Advanced Features
+- Add payment integration and multi-restaurant support.
+- Build an analytics dashboard for restaurant owners.

+---

+## Technologies You Can Use

+1. **Backend Frameworks**:
+   - C++ with Boost.Asio for networking.
+   - Django/Flask (Python) or Node.js as alternatives if you want a hybrid approach.

+2. **Database Options**:
+   - PostgreSQL or MySQL for relational data (menu items, orders).
+   - Redis for caching frequently accessed data like inventory levels.

+3. **Frontend Frameworks**:
+   - Flutter or React Native for cross-platform mobile apps.

+4. **Concurrency Tools in C++**:
+   - `std::thread`, `std::mutex`, `std::async`, `std::condition_variable`.
+   - Coroutines (`co_await`) in C++20+ for asynchronous programming.

+---

+## Why It’s a Great Concurrency Project

+1. It involves managing shared resources like inventory and reservations in real time.
+2. It requires handling multiple simultaneous user requests efficiently.
+3. It combines concurrency with database management and real-time communication.
+4. It has practical applications that make it an impressive portfolio project.

+By building this app, you'll gain experience in designing scalable systems while solving real-world problems in the food service industry!